hapax/hapax.github.io/assets/benford.md

 #### Subestimates

-Now we've dealt with geometric means and logarithmic uniformity, we turn to subestimates.
+Now we've dealt with geometric means and logarithmic uniformity, we turn to the effectiveness of factorising a Fermi estimate.
-For Fermi estimates, if we take logarithms, subestimates become summands, so we'll reason about those since they are simpler.
+If we take logarithms, factors become summands, and we'll reason about those since they are simpler.
 If $Z = X + Y$ is a sum of independent random variables, the variance is additive, so that